bisho1995/blog.bisvarup.me/content/2021-03-02/rendering-a-basic-scene-using-three-js.md

 * Light
 * Object
     1. The geometry of the object
-    2.The material of the object
+    2. The material of the object
     3. Mesh of the object

 Let us try to understand each of the components one by one.